Home > Office Organization

 The office is responsible for death investigation and certification of death whenever a specific death falls within the jurisdiction of the Office of Chief Medical Examiner (OCME) as determined by The Medical Examiner Act, Title 22, Chapter 711.
-Investigations include extensive interactions with law enforcement officers, scene visits, review of medical records and telephone interviews with family and physicians, as well as the expected external examination, autopsy, toxicology and other laboratory tests.
+Investigations include extensive interactions with law enforcement officers, scene visits, review of medical records and telephone interviews with family and physicians, as well as the expected external examination, autopsy, toxicology and other laboratory tests. (back to top)

 Natural Resources Division

 Division Profile: Jerry Reid, Chief; 8 AAGs; 1 senior legal secretary.